 You've got to feel bad for Mary Magdalene.

 Sure, she has fame many of today's celebrities would envy.
-She's played a leading role in works ranging from Renaissance paintings to just about every Passion play and movie made about Jesus' life.
+She's played a leading role in works ranging from Renaissance paintings to just about every Passion play and movie made about Christ's life.
 But all that stardom has come with a price.

 Few other followers of Jesus have been saddled with such a notorious reputation.
 She's the reformed harlot who is the polar opposite of the Virgin Mary.
 Or, thanks to the best-selling thriller "The Da Vinci Code," she's seen as Jesus' secret love interest.
 If she were a celebrity today, she would get salacious headlines on TMZ and an unflattering photo on the cover of US Weekly.